Navigating the Compliance Shift: A Strategic Approach to OFCCP Job Posting Requirements

 Perhaps the most common obstacle in the current market is the lack of budget or infrastructure.
 Leaders are often operating leaner than they would like and looking for efficiencies to consolidate tools.
 The irony is that trying to manage OFCCP job posting requirements manually often costs more in time and labor than utilizing a streamlined partner.
 If recruiters are spending hours posting to niche boards, screening unqualified applicants, or trying to figure out which non-profit to call, that represents lost productivity.

 A consolidated service model addresses this by bundling branding, outreach, and sourcing into one ecosystem.
-For organizations facing a hiring surge without the internal infrastructure to support it, Supplemental Recruiting Support can act as an on-demand extension of the team.
+For organizations facing a hiring surge without the internal infrastructure to support it, supplemental recruiting support from an outside group can act as an on-demand extension of the team.
 This allows companies to manage high-volume demands or niche roles while ensuring that the slate of candidates presented includes the veteran and skilled talent they are obligated to reach.

 Turn Obligation Into Opportunity